Senzing/ibm-icp4d-guide/docs/helm-rabbitmq-db2/README.md

 #### Run SQL file

 1. Variation #1.
 Create tables in the database using command line.
-Example:

     1. If needed, create a database for Senzing data.
 Example: